 Driving Under the Influence

 Driving under the influence of cannabis is illegal and strictly prohibited.
 Those caught behind the wheel under the influence of marijuana face steep charges in the same fashion of an alcohol DUI.
-In addition to driving a motor vehicle under the influence of cannabis, it is also illegal to operate an aircraft, motorboat or any other motor vehicle while under the influence of cannabis.
+In addition to driving a motor vehicle under the influence of cannabis, it is also illegal to operate an aircraft, motorboat, or any other motor vehicle while under the influence of cannabis.

-It is illegal to transport medical marijuana in car unless it is in a secured, sealed and tamper-evident container that is inaccessible while the vehicle is moving.
+It is illegal to transport marijuana in car unless it is in a secured, sealed and tamper-evident container that is inaccessible while the vehicle is moving.
 The vehicle must also be private and not open to the public.
-Under no circumstance is it legal for a driver or passenger to consume medical cannabis inside of a vehicle.
+Under no circumstance is it legal for a driver or passenger to consume recreational or medical cannabis inside of a vehicle.